5 Reasons To Start Work Early Tomorrow

 3. You’ll get noticed

-Getting in early, being set up and working when your colleagues and boss arrive will do wonders for your personal brand and potentially your career.
+If you were to start work early and be set up when your colleagues and boss arrive, this will do wonders for your personal brand and potentially your career.

 As mentioned above, the perception from others will be that you’re a more conscientious employee who’s working hard and focusing on driving the business forward.

-Your work mates will also take note and it may inspire them to also start work earlier, in order to get more done or just not be outdone by you!
+Your work mates will also take note and it may inspire them to also sop hitting the snooze button, in order to get more done or just not be outdone by you!

 4. You might be able to leave early